 Integrity refers to the condition of information being whole or complete, not modified, deleted, or corrupted.

 Confidentiality implies a trust relationship between the person supplying information and the individual or organization collecting or using it.

-Sections 24.1(b) of FOIP and 23.1(b) of LA FOIP indicate that public bodies must protect against any reasonably anticipated:
+Sections 24.1(b) of FOIP and 23.1(b) of LA FOIP indicate that government institutions and local authorities must protect against any reasonably anticipated:

-- loss of the personal information in its possession or under its control; or
+- Loss of the personal information in its possession or under its control.

 Threat means a sign or cause of possible harm.

 Security means a condition of safety or freedom from fear or danger.

 A need-to-know is the principle that government institutions/local authorities and their staff should only collect, use, or disclose personal information needed for the purposes of the mandated service.
 Personal information should only be available to those employees in an organization that have a legitimate need-to-know that information for the purpose of delivering their mandated services.